d0ugal/locache/README.rst

 cache miss.

-Setting, Getting and removing values
+Setting, getting and removing values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Values can be stored one at a time as shown below, these values will never